 Paid Leave for Military Service.
-Any employee who is a member of the Texas National Guard, Texas State Guard, reserve component of the United States Armed Forces, or a member of a state or federally authorized Urban Search and Rescue Team is entitled to paid leave when engaged in authorized training or duty orders by proper authority.
-Paid military leave is limited to 15 days each fiscal year.
+Any employee who is a member of the Texas National Guard, Texas State Guard, reserve component of the United States Armed Forces, or a member of a state or federally authorized Urban Search and Rescue Team is entitled to paid leave per fiscal year when engaged in authorized training or duty orders by proper authority.
+An additional seven days of leave per fiscal year are available if called to state active duty in response to a disaster.
 In addition, an employee is entitled to use available state and local personal or sick leave during a time of active military service.

 Reemployment after Military Leave.
 Employees who leave the district to enter into the United States uniformed services or who are ordered to active duty as a member of the military force of any state (e.g., National or State Guard) may return to employment if they are honorably discharged.
-Employees who wish to return to the district will be reemployed provided they can be qualified to perform the required duties.
-To be eligible for reemployment, employees must provide notice of their obligation or intent to perform military service, provide evidence of honorable discharge or release, and submit an application for reemployment within the time specified by law to the superintendent.
+Employees who wish to return to the district will be reemployed provided they can be qualified to perform the required duties Employees returning to work following military leave should contact Superintendent Jon Wunderlich.
 In most cases, the length of federal military service cannot exceed five years.